Boosted Rev Review: Overview

 For reference, this is only 1 mph and 0.5 seconds slower than the 73 lb Zero 8X.
 A typical ride-sharing scooter would take around 20 seconds and have an average speed of 6 mph.

 The Boosted Rev has a very solid, though not extreme, top speed of 24 mph.
 This is plenty fast for an urban commute where acceleration is typically more important than top speed.

-Range just might be the Achilles’s Heel of an otherwise invulnerable scooter — it’s a bit of a Minuteman when it comes to range.
-This isn’t terribly surprising given the impressive performance of the scooter, massive 1500 watt motors, and a relatively small 370 watt hour lithium ion battery
+The range just might be the Achilles’ Heel of an otherwise invulnerable scooter — it’s a bit of a Minuteman when it comes to range.
+This isn’t terribly surprising given the impressive performance of the scooter, massive 1500 watt motors, and a relatively small 370 watt-hour lithium-ion battery.

 Though we certainly would have gotten greater range in the lower modes — what is the point of owning a fast scooter if you aren’t going to ride it in the fastest setting?

 Though small, the battery charges in a quick three hours.
 If this is your ride to work, then that potentially doubles your daily range as you can be charged up in time for a lunch trip or the afternoon ride home.